dask/governance/governance.md

 During the everyday project activities, council members participate in all discussions, code review and other project activities as peers with all other Contributors and the Community.
-In these everyday activities, Council Members do not have any special power or privilege through their membership on the Council.
-However, it is expected that because of the quality and quantity of their contributions and their expert knowledge of the Project Software and Services that Council Members will provide useful guidance, both technical and in terms of project direction, to potentially less experienced contributors.
+In these everyday activities, Council Members are granted Owner status on GitHub giving them write access to the organization.
+It is expected that because of the quality and quantity of their contributions and their expert knowledge of the Project Software and Services that Council Members will provide useful guidance, both technical and in terms of project direction, to potentially less experienced contributors.